kelda/dksnap/README.md

 ### Other Features

 #### Database Awareness
-`dksnap` is currently database aware, meaning it knows how to nicely dump and restore database contents for the following databases:
+`dksnap` is database aware, meaning it knows how to nicely dump and restore database contents for the following databases:
 * Mongo
 * Postgres

 It has a plugin architecture making it easy to add more databases in the future.

-Furthermore, for containers that aren't among the supported databases, it can fall back to capturing the filesystem.
+**Note:** For containers that aren't among the supported databases, it falls back to capturing the filesystem.

 #### Docker Images
 `dksnap` images are simply docker images with some additional metadata.
 This